-OFFENCE CONSEQUENCES Students will be consequenced after 3 lates in a month.
+OFFENCE CONSEQUENCES Students with Chronic absences will have consequences implemented.
 Noon hour or after school detention Repeated lates will be monitored DISRESPECTFUL BEHAVIOR - Administration Discretion.
-CHEATING - Parent meeting with teacher to determine follow-up assessment procedures and rewrite of exam.
-Consequences for cheating can include suspension.
-THEFT/VANDALISM 1st Offence 2nd Offence Replacement or replacement value of stolen/vandalised item. - Will result in a 1-day suspension Out of school suspension - length of time to be determined INVOLVEMENT OF RCMP AT ADMINISTRATION DISCRETION CONFLICT 1 st Offence 2 nd Offence 3 rd Offence - Students will be seen by the school counsellor or administration - Will result in a 1 day in-school suspension - Will result in an out of school suspension, length to be determined SMOKING 1 st Offence 2 nd Offence - 1 day in school suspension, complete a student package on harms of smoking - 2 day in or out of school suspension DRUGS/ALCOHOL OR RELATED PARAPHERNALIA - A 3 to 5 day out of school suspension.
+CHEATING -Parent meeting with teacher to determine follow-up assessment procedures and rewrite of exam. - Consequences for cheating can include suspension.
+THEFT/VANDALISM 1st Offence 2nd Offence Replacement or replacement value of stolen/vandalised item. - Will result in a 1-day suspension Out of school suspension - length of time to be determined INVOLVEMENT OF RCMP AT ADMINISTRATION DISCRETION CONFLICT 1st Offence 2nd Offence 3rd Offence Students will be seen by the school counsellor or administration Will result in a 1 day in-school suspension Will result in an out of school suspension, length to be determined SMOKING 1 st Offence 2 nd Offence Vapor (electronic cigarettes) are prohibited on school property. - 1 day in school suspension, complete a student package on harms of smoking - 2 day in or out of school suspension DRUGS/ALCOHOL OR RELATED PARAPHERNALIA - A 3 to 5 day out of school suspension.
 Students will be picked up from the school by their parents/guardians.
-Also see Drug-Free Schools Drug Protocol. - RCMP may be involved.
-FIGHTING 1st Offence 2nd Offence Inciting or encouraging a fight will be treated in the same manner as fighting. - Up to a 3 day in or out of school suspension - Up to a 5 day in or out of school suspension - Can result in up to a 5 day suspension at the discretion of Administration. - RCMP may be involved
+Also see Drug-Free Schools Drug Protocol. - Expulsion can be recommended to the Board. - RCMP may be involved.
+FIGHTING 1st Offence 2nd Offence Inciting or encouraging a fight will be treated in the same manner as fighting. - Up to a 3 day in or out of school suspension - Can result in up to a 5-day suspension at the discretion of Administration. - RCMP may be involved